quil-lang/magicl/doc/high-level.md

 ## Constructors

 The construction of tensors can be done with any of the given constructors.
-The constructors take a shape and the arguments for method of construction.
+The constructors take a shape and arguments for method of construction.

 Tensors are specialized on both the shape and the element type.
-The class of a tensor will be of the form `$CLASS/$TYPE`. (eg. `MATRIX/DOUBLE-FLOAT`)
+The class of a tensor will be of the form `$CLASS/$TYPE` (e.g. `MATRIX/DOUBLE-FLOAT`).

 | Number of dimensions | Tensor Class    |
 |----------------------|-----------------|